 Given annually by the IHC since 1984, the Public Humanities Award recognizes individuals and organizations making significant contributions to the civic and cultural life of the state through the humanities.

-Join us in honoring David Herro and Jay Franke for their leadership roles that have enlivened Chicago’s cultural landscape and made artistic, intellectual, and civic opportunities available to the youth in our communities.
+Join us in honoring David Herro and Jay Franke for their work in to enlivening Chicago's cultural landscape and making artistic and educational opportunities available to individuals from all walks of life and economic backgrounds.

 Palmer House Hilton